ldaniels528/transgress/README.md

 which are usually fed by a message-oriented middleware solution (e.g. [Apache Kafka](http://kafka.apache.org) or [Twitter Kestrel](https://github.com/twitter/kestrel)).

 The challenge that I've identified, is that organizations usually have to build a homegrown solution for the high-speed data/file ingestion into Kafka or Kestrel, which distracts them from their core focus.
-I've built Transgress to help provide a solution to that challenge.
+I've built Broadway to help provide a solution to that challenge.

-## About Transgress
+## About Broadway

-As mentioned above, Transgress is a distributed actor-based processing server, and is optimized for high-speed data/file ingestion.
-As such, Transgress is meant to be a complement to systems like Storm, and not necessarily an alternative.
+As mentioned above, Broadway is a distributed actor-based processing server, and is optimized for high-speed data/file ingestion.
+As such, Broadway is meant to be a complement to systems like Storm, and not necessarily an alternative.

-Why the name Transgress?
-I chose the name Transgress (e.g. Transgress plays or musicals) because it's an actor-based system.
+Why the name Broadway?
+I chose the name Broadway (e.g. Broadway plays or musicals) because it's an actor-based system.
-As such you'll encounter terms such as anthology, director, narrative and producer once Transgress's documentation is complete.
+As such you'll encounter terms such as anthology, director, narrative and producer once Broadway's documentation is complete.

 ## Features

-Transgress provides three main functions:
+Broadway provides three main functions:

 * *Transporting of Files* via a built-in orchestration server, which also has the capability to download files and/or move files from one location (site) to another.
 * *Extract, Transform and Loading* and is tailored toward processing flat files (XML, JSON, CSV, delimited, fixed field-length, and hierarchical)
 * *File archival system*, which provides the capability for warehousing processed files.

-Additionally, since Transgress is a file-centric processing system, it supports features like:
+Additionally, since Broadway is a file-centric processing system, it supports features like:
 * File-processing dependencies (e.g. File "A" must be processed before Files "B" and "C" can be processed)
 * File-processing schedulers and triggers
   * Directories can be watched for specific file names (or match file names via regular expressions) which can then be processed and archived.